Board of Trustees

 Mr. Seung plays an active role in the community, with a focus on community health.
 He is the Vice Chair and Chair of the Finance Committee on the Board of Directors of the Kheir Clinic, a non-profit Federally Qualified Health Center that provides services at five different locations in five different languages for the underserved and uninsured.
 He also sits on the Cedars-Sinai Medical Center Board of Governors Leadership Cabinet and their Board of Counselors.
 Additionally, Mr. Seung is a member of the Young Presidents’ Organization, a worldwide leadership network of chief executives.

 Born in Seoul, Korea, Mr. Seung was raised in Los Angeles.
-He attended Brentwood School in Los Angeles and Boston College, graduating with a Bachelors of Science in finance and computer science.
+He attended Brentwood School and Boston College, graduating with a Bachelors of Science in finance and computer science.
 He is married to Christine (Lee) Seung of Los Angeles, and they are parents to a two-year-old daughter, Téa Lee Seung.
 They reside in Century City and are members of Hillcrest Country Club.

 Nina Stanford